 It also goes without saying that if you’re running legacy hardware such as Haswell and older processors this version of HANA won’t work, but it also applies to older SAP capabilities like XS Classic (HANA 2.0 uses XS Advanced).
 Likewise, if you want to avoid using Multitenant Database Containers (MDCs) steer clear of HANA 2.0 as , from this edition onwards, MDCs will be the standard and only operational mode for SAP HANA systems.

 Finally, if you’re using SLES11 SP4 BE with PowerPC and don’t want to migrate or you’re affected by the limitation using cross tenant access then the new HANA is not for you.

 Whether you choose to upgrade to SAP HANA 2.0 or go with the original version, the first step in migrating from your legacy system is ensuring your ABAP code is HANA-ready.
-At Gekkobrain, we specialize in tools that help you get HANA-ready; what's more, for those who are undecided or not ready to migrate, we offer our code performance analyzer free of charge.
-To get started on improving your SAP performance and taking the first step to being HANA-ready, book your free analysis today.
+At Gekkobrain, we specialize in tools that help you get HANA-ready; what’s more, for those who are undecided or not ready to migrate, we offer our code performance analyzer free of charge.
+To get started on improving your SAP performance and taking the first step to being HANA-ready, book a demo today.